Uvalde school police chief fired 3 months after botched response to school shooting

 At a heated school board forum in July, Brett Cross, the uncle and guardian of Uziyah Garcia, even gave the board a deadline.
 Uziyah is one of the 19 children killed in the shooting.

 "I'll tell you this.
-If he's not fired by noon tomorrow, then I want your resignation and every single one of you board members because y'all do not give a damn about our children or us," Cross said.
+If he's not fired by noon tomorrow, then I want your resignation and every single one of you board members because y'all do not give a damn about our children or us," Cross said at the time.
 "Stand with us or against us, because we ain't going nowhere."

+Cross said he doesn't buy Arredondo not showing up to his termination hearings out of fear for his safety, saying during Wednesday's public comments that Arredondo was not present "to face the consequences to his actions."

 Copyright 2022 Texas Public Radio